open-edge-insights/ts-grafana/README.md

 >
 > 1. The only supported browser for Grafana support for video usecase is **Google Chrome**.
 > 2. Changing gridPos for the video frame panels is prohibited since these values are altered internally to support multi instance.
+> 3. Since Grafana does not run as EII_USER due to permission issues in creating Grafana certs internally, it currently does not support susbcribing to EII services in IPC mode.